Vonage/vivid-3/docs/design/design-tokens.md

   This header typeface is set by '--vvd-typography-heading-4'
 </vwc-header>
 <pre>/*
- * This block of code uses an override '--vvd-typography-base-code' */
+ * This block of code typeface is set by '--vvd-typography-base-code' */
 </pre>
 <vwc-button appearance="filled" label="I using my override '--vvd-typography-base-bold'"></vwc-button>